Image scanner: Output data

+Specific uses

 Document processing

-Document imaging requirements differ from those of image scanning.
+Document processing requirements differ from those of image scanning.
 These requirements include scanning speed, automated paper feed, and the ability to automatically scan both the front and the back of a document.
-On the other hand, image scanning typically requires the ability to handle fragile and or three dimensional objects as well as scan at a much higher resolution.
+On the other hand, image scanning typically requires the ability to handle fragile and or three-dimensional objects as well as scan at a much higher resolution.

 Document scanners have document feeders, usually larger than those sometimes found on copiers or all-purpose scanners.
-Scans are made at high speed, from 20 up to 280 or 420 pages per minute, often in grayscale, although many scanners support color.
+Scans are made at high speed, from 20 up to 420 pages per minute, often in grayscale, although many scanners support color.
 Many scanners can scan both sides of double-sided originals (duplex operation).
 Sophisticated document scanners have firmware or software that cleans up scans of text as they are produced, eliminating accidental marks and sharpening type; this would be unacceptable for photographic work, where marks cannot reliably be distinguished from desired fine detail.
 Files created are compressed as they are made.

-The resolution used is usually from 150 to 300 dpi, although the hardware may be capable of 600 or higher resolution; this produces images of text good enough to read and for optical character recognition (OCR), without the higher demands on storage space required by higher-resolution images.
+The resolution used is usually from 150 to 300 dpi, although the hardware may be capable of 600 or higher resolution; this produces images of text good enough to read and for OCR, without the higher demands on storage space required by higher-resolution images.

 Document scans are often processed using OCR technology to create editable and searchable files.
 Most scanners use ISIS or TWAIN device drivers to scan documents into TIFF format so that the scanned pages can be fed into a document management system that will handle the archiving and retrieval of the scanned pages.
 Lossy JPEG compression, which is very efficient for pictures, is undesirable for text documents, as slanted straight edges take on a jagged appearance, and solid black (or other color) text on a light background compresses well with lossless compression formats.